wuxxin/machine-bootstrap/README.md

 + **one or two disks** (will be automatically setup as mdadm &/ zfs mirror if two disks)
 + **root on luks encrypted zfs** / zfs mirror pool (encrypted storage at rest)
     + and **other common and less common**, easy to configure **storage setups**
-+ ubuntu: initial ramdisk based on **dracut with ssh for remote unlock luks**
++ initial ramdisk based on **dracut with ssh and clevis/tang luks remote unlock**
 + **recovery system installation** (based on ubuntu 20.04 casper) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
-+ **logging** of recovery and target system installation on the calling machine in directory ./log
++ **logging** of recovery and target system installation on the calling machine in directory ./run/log

 ### optional Features
 + luks encrypted **hibernate compatible swap** for eg. a desktop installation